Visiting Juneau, Alaska on a Cruise

 Welcome to the second port on your 7 day Alaskan Cruise!

-Juneau was super fun port to stop in because it’s probably the most well-known of the ports.
+Juneau was a super fun port to stop in because it’s probably the most well-known of the ports.
 It’s also the capital of Alaska and has some pretty cool history to it.

 Fun fact: Did you know Juneau is not accessible by car?
 The ONLY way to get to Juneau is by plane or boat.
 Crazy, huh?

 Your Juneau port day goes from 12 am – 9 pm.
 But don’t be worried about being out so late, even at 9 pm the sun is still up and it’s very bright outside.

 The only drawback to this is that you easily lose track of time, thinking it’s much earlier than it is.
 So keep a close eye on your watch and make sure you get back to the ship on time!

 Juneau port day is a bit later than the rest of the port days, so you have a nice opportunity to sleep in and have a big breakfast (maybe even a small lunch) before you head off the ship.

 Don’t forget to follow me on PINTEREST to get more Alaskan Cruise Guides!